LemonLDAPNG/lasso-rpm/README.md

-# lasso-rpm
-RPM specification for Lasso
+# RPM for Lasso

+Specification file for Lasso.
+Build all bindings:
+* Java
+* Perl
+* PHP
+* Python